hey-its-d2t2/PRODIGY-SD-02/README.md

 # Guess the Number Game

-The "Guess the Number Game" is a simple web application developed to provide an interactive and engaging user experience where players try to guess a randomly generated number by the system.
-This project serves as a fun yet challenging guessing game, offering users feedback after each guess, and keeping track of their attempts.
-It was designed to combine frontend design with a Spring Boot backend for handling game logic.
+The **"Guess the Number Game"** is a simple web application developed as part of **Task 2** during my **internship** with **Prodigy Infotech**.
+It provides an interactive and engaging experience where players attempt to guess a randomly generated number by the system.
+After each guess, the game offers real-time feedback, indicating whether the guess was too high or too low, while also keeping track of the number of attempts.
+Designed with a focus on frontend aesthetics and a robust Spring Boot backend to handle game logic, this project combines fun gameplay with smooth functionality for an enhanced user experience..

 ## Tech Stack